Busha: History

-The fortress
+Fortress

-In the second half of the 17th century, a big fortress with 6 towers, belonging to an administrative and military unit of the Ukrainian Cossack state named Bratslav regiment, was built in the centre of the village.
+In the second half of the 17th century, a big fortress with 6 towers, belonging to an administrative and military unit of the Ukrainian Cossack state named Bratslav Regiment, was built in the centre of the village.

 During the Cossack-Polish War (1648–1657) the castle was attacked several times by the Polish army.
-In 1654 the castle couldn't hold its ground anymore and was destroyed completely.
+In 1654 the castle could not hold its ground anymore and was destroyed completely.

-The only thing left is one tower that adumbrates the strengths which the city had once.

-The city's end
+City's end

-Despite being a strong defensive backing for the Ukrainian Crossack in the war, as in March 1654, for example, an attack of 3,000 Polish soldiers was successfully staved off, in November of the same year, the fortress was destroyed by an approximately 60,000-strong Polish army during the Russo-Polish war.
+Despite being a strong defensive backing for Ukrainian Cossacks in the war, as in March 1654, for example, when an attack of 3,000 Polish soldiers was successfully staved off, in November of the same year the fortress was destroyed by an approximately 60,000-strong Polish army during the Russo-Polish war.

 About 70 women fled from the fortress with their children and sheltered in another fortress nearby.
-The Polish refused to chase them because they already lost many of their soldiers as the fortresses inhabitants never gave up and rather died fighting than live in capture.
+The Poles refused to chase them because they already lost many of their soldiers as the fortress inhabitants never gave up and would rather die fighting than live in captivity.
+Seeing the hopelessness of the situation, the wife of local sotnyk Zavistny blew up the fortress along with everyone remaining inside.

-After the destruction of the castle, the city soon lost its status and was degraded to village.
+After the destruction of the castle, the city soon lost its status and was degraded to a village.

 Social and cultural background

-Historical settlements in the area around Busha date back to several ancient civilizations, including Cucuteni-Trypillian culture (from the 11th century BC), Scythia (4800-3000 BC), Chernyakhov culture (2nd – 5th century AD).
+Historical settlements in the area around Busha date back to several ancient civilizations, including Cucuteni-Trypillian culture (from the 11th century BC), Scythia (4800–3000 BC), Chernyakhov culture (2nd – 5th century AD).
 From 400 – 800 AD, old East Slavic cultures arrived during the great Migration Period.
 In 1629, 2.000 people were living there.

 The Podilla region in its entirety includes Ukrainians, Poles, Romanians and Armenians, as well as Germans.
 Besides Greek and Orthodox Catholics there is also a Jewish community which is, speaking about Ukraine in a whole, is the third biggest in Europe, according to the World Jewish Congress and have a long history in Podolia region according to JewishGen Ukraine SIG.

 The cultural legacy of Busha consists of: